ol1mowski/Portfolio.dev/README.md

 ## 🤝 Contributing

-I’m always open to contributions!
+I'm always open to contributions!
 Feel free to fork this project and submit pull requests.
 If you encounter any issues, please open an issue in this repository.

 ## 📫 Contact